 In light of this research, scientists now think the body handles supplemental calcium and food calcium differently, mostly because of the large calcium load available at one time from the supplement.
 Supplements cause a rapid elevation in blood calcium whereas food calcium does not; this could cause increased vascular calcification and also cause the blood to clot more easily.
 This may lead to the cardiovascular dangers associated with high calcium intake.

-In my most recent formulation of Osteo-Sun, I have reduced the amount of calcium in Osteo-Sun to 100 mg/day to replicate the gentle flow of food-derived calcium.
-Women’s Daily Formula +D3 and Osteo-Sun together provide 300 mg calcium daily, well below the range associated with harm, and by splitting the dose it assures adequate calcium without spiking blood calcium levels.
+My most recent formulation of Osteo-Sun contains a smaller dose of calcium than conventional supplements, 200 mg per capsule, to replicate the gentle flow of food-derived calcium.
+Women can take 1-3 capsules each day depending on their calcium needs, and by splitting the dose throughout the day, it assures adequate calcium without spiking blood calcium levels.
 The calcium and some of the magnesium in Osteo-Sun is provided in the form of certified organic whole powdered seaweed, harvested off the West coast of Ireland and Northwest coast of Iceland.

 1. Castiglioni S, Cazzaniga A, Albisetti W, et al: Magnesium and osteoporosis: current state of knowledge and future research directions.
 Nutrients 2013;5:3022-3033.